ModelOriented/treeshap/README.md

 ## Example

-First of all, let’s focus on an example how to represent a `xgboost` model as a unified data frame:
+First of all, let’s focus on an example how to represent a `xgboost` model as a unified model object:

 ``` r
 library(treeshap)